ds-umass/GraphMini/README.md

 ```

 This script will run all the tested systems (GraphPi, Dryadic, GraphMini, Base) by invoking all the tested scripts in the directory (e.g. run_graphmini_vertex.sh).
 Each script can take more than 3 days to run.
-So if you want to get results quickly, you can use mutiple machines and run them seperately by invoking each script one by one.
+So if you want to get results quickly, you can use multiple machines and run them separately by invoking each script one by one.

 The script will generate a log file for each tested query.
 The path to the log file is named as:
 ```